DSD-DBS/capella-collab-manager/helm/README.md

 ## Setup databases

 ### Guacamole Database:
-If you like to run your databases in the k8s cluster, please set `database.deploy: True` in the `options.yaml`.
+If you like to run your databases in the k8s cluster, please set `database.guacamole.deploy: True` in the `options.yaml`.
 Everything is handled automatically then.

 Guacamole supports the following database types: